Best Secure Client Portals for Tax Practices in 2026

 Ignoring Mobile Users

-Beyond the Portal: Comprehensive Tax Practice Security
+Beyond the Portal: Layered Tax Practice Security

-- Access controls — Require multi-factor authentication on all tax software, email, and administrative systems
+- Access controls — Require multi-factor authentication on all tax software, email, and administrative systems — not just the client portal.

 Secure Your Tax Practice with Expert Cybersecurity Support